CulDeVu/culdevu.github.io/thought/2024-05-03-lisp-machine.md

 I haven't tallied up the amount of space the microinstructions will take up.
 Lots and lots of bit patterns apply to the same set of microinstructions, but some microinstruction expansions are pretty big.
 I wouldn't be surprised if it came out to be over 1000 microinstructions total to store in the ROM.
 Very manageable number.

 At the end of each macrocycle, the state of instr-type, instr-val, state-val, and the other 1-bit calculations are snapshotted and stored into a couple dedicated microcode registers.
 This is so that the set of instructions that we're following doesn't change out from under us as we're executing and permuting the CPU state.
-At the end of each microcycle the stored microcode address is incremented, until it recieves the "latch microcode registers", in which case it resets to 0.
+At the end of each microcycle the stored microcode address is incremented, until it receives the "latch microcode registers", in which case it resets to 0.

 ## Garbage Collection